abhaysobhanan/abhaysobhanan.github.io/_pages/cv.md

 Projects
 ======
-* Consultant for Cobblestone Milk during Summer 2021.
+* Consultant for Cobblestone Milk Cooperative during Summer 2021.

   Developed an optimization software for milk transportation logistics using Julia in collaboration with Sasan Mahmoudinazlou and Changhyun Kwon.